jasturiano/beam_streaming/README.md

 ## Streaming Data Processing with Apache Beam

-**Description**: This project demonstrates a streaming data processing pipeline using Apache Beam, designed to read data from a streaming endpoint, clean and aggregate data scraping latest Corona cases, and store it in a MongoDB database.
+**Description**: This project demonstrates a streaming data processing pipeline using Apache Beam, designed to read data from a streaming endpoint, clean and aggregate data scraping regarding to latest Corona cases, and then store it in a MongoDB database.

 ## Prerequisites